maxtybar/gen-ai-movie-poster-moderator/README.md

+> [!CAUTION]
+> Due to AWS sunsetting the AWS CodeCommit service this solution will fail to be deployed.
+CodeCommit can be substituted by an Amazon S3 bucket.
+This solution is currently being reworked and will be updated soon.

 # Gen AI Movie Poster Moderator
 Flag poster that are not in semantic compliance with custom policies using Gen AI.